fabioderendinger/linux-project/README.md

 ## About

 In this project, we configure a brand-new, bare bones, Linux server into a secure and efficient web server capable of hosting the [Item Catalog Webapp](https://github.com/fabioderendinger/item-catalog).
 More precisely, we will
 - create an Amazon Lightsail instance with bare bonnes Ubuntu image installed
 - secure the server from a number of attack vectors
 - install and configure a database server
 - deploy the Item Catalog project

-Visit http://ec2-18-197-97-251.eu-central-1.compute.amazonaws.com the view the deployed web application.
+Visit http://ec2-18-197-97-251.eu-central-1.compute.amazonaws.com to view the deployed web application.

 ## Step-by-Step Guide
-### Create Amazon Lightsail instance
+### Create an Amazon Lightsail instance
 1. Sign-up for Amazon Lightsail and create a new instance with a bare bones Ubuntu image installed
-2. Download the Key-Pair file, rename it to "lightsail_default.pem" and placed in `C:/User/yourusername/.ssh/`
+2. Download the Key-Pair file, rename it to "lightsail_default.pem" and place it in `C:/User/yourusername/.ssh/`

 ### First time login through ssh
 (Note: only for first time connection.
 Port is changed from 22 to 2200 afterwards)